-By installing the Data Content Manager (DCM) application into your ServiceNow environment, you can audit your service data against best practise blueprints or blueprints you have created yourself.
+By installing the Data Content Manager (DCM) application into your ServiceNow environment, you can audit your service data against best practice blueprints or blueprints you have created yourself.

-So, instead of analysing all audit alerts one-by-one, wouldn?t it be nice, if audit logic could recognize the error root cause automatically for you?
+So, instead of analyzing all audit alerts one-by-one, wouldn’t it be nice, if audit logic could recognize the error root cause automatically for you?

-?Instead of analysing all audit alerts one-by-one, wouldn?t it be nice, if audit logic could recognize the error root cause automatically for you??
+“Instead of analyzing all audit alerts one-by-one, wouldn’t it be nice, if audit logic could recognize the error’s root cause automatically for you?”

 In the example data model, we have:

 - And the Department Heads should be connected to a Company

 - Users are also connected to their Managers

 - And Managers connected to Companies